nikhilsahu07/next-kite/README_KITE_ACCOUNTS.md

 ## 🚨 Troubleshooting

 ### "Network Error" or "Connection Refused"
-- Ensure brmh.in backend is running and accessible
+- Ensure xyz.in backend is running and accessible
-- Check that `NEXT_PUBLIC_BACKEND_URL=https://brmh.in` in `.env.local`
+- Check that `NEXT_PUBLIC_BACKEND_URL=https://xyz.in` in `.env.local`

 ### "Table not found"
-- Tables are managed by the brmh.in backend
+- Tables are managed by the xyz.in backend
 - No local DynamoDB setup required

 ### "Encryption key missing"
-- Backend encryption is handled by brmh.in
+- Backend encryption is handled by xyz.in
 - No local configuration needed

 ## 🎯 Usage